Asmit-Bajaj/DSAVisualizer/README.md

-Dsa Visualizer helps the student to visualize different algorithms in graphical manner so that they can understand them in an easy manner
+DSA Visualizer helps the student to visualize different algorithms in graphical manner so that they can understand them easily
 DSA Visualizer covers the following algorithms and data structures :-

 1. Selection Sort